Spawno-de/AnalysisCloud/README.md

 AnalysisCloud
 =============

-SaaS platform to give real time data analytics coded in Erlang, JavaScript and Html5 Models in Statistical R and Matlab/Octave
+SaaS platform to give real time data analytics coded in Erlang, JavaScript and Html5.
+With Models in Statistical R and Matlab/Octave